-While these two facts are true, I think Caribbean Beach has a lot of strengths, including an incredible pool complex and recently refurbished rooms.
-In this post I’ll share my recent experience staying at Caribbean Beach as well as the pros and cons of the resort.
+While this is true, I think Caribbean Beach has a lot of strengths, including an incredible pool complex and recently refurbished rooms.

-My sister and I decided to meet up at Disney World this spring with our kiddos in tow, and I suggested staying at Caribbean Beach.
-We weren’t going to be visiting the theme parks (crazy, right?) so we wanted a resort with a great pool and lots to do.
+My sister and I decided to meet up at Disney World with our kiddos in tow, and I suggested staying at Caribbean Beach.
+We weren’t going to be visiting the theme parks (read about why I suggest a resort-only trip here) so we wanted a resort with a great pool and lots to do.

-I figured it was time to give Caribbean Beach a try since it got up-fitted with queen beds last year and sported a fairly new feature pool.
+I figured it was time to give Caribbean Beach a try!

 Strengths & Weaknesses